Using Your Library Card

 Saint Paul residents who have never had a Saint Paul Public Library card and only want to use the library's online services, like e-books or online resources, can apply for an eCard.

 Twin Cities Metro Area residents

-Residents served by the Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington County library systems can register and use their library cards in the Saint Paul Public Library.
+Residents served by the Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington County library systems can register their library cards at any Saint Paul Public Library location.
 Bring your library card identifcation to the library.
 See Identification Requirements, below.